 On the Access tab, click the "Give Access" checkbox.

 Then, if the individual does not yet have access to NetSuite in any account (which would be normal for most of your employees), you will need to click the "Send new access notification email" checkbox.

-If you're giving access to a NetSuite consultant, they probably already have access to number of NetSuite instances anyways, in which case you do not need to check this box.
+If you're giving access to a NetSuite consultant, they probably already have access to a number of NetSuite instances anyways, in which case you do not need to check this box.

-However, if you're not sure whether someone has access to another NetSuite instance or not, you can always click the this "Send new access notification email" checkbox, which will send them an email and give them a chance to set up a password if they don't have one yet.
+However, if you're not sure whether someone has access to another NetSuite instance or not, you can always click the "Send new access notification email" checkbox, which will send them an email and give them a chance to set up a password if they don't have one yet.

 Next, from the "Role" dropdown menu, find and select the role you want to assign to this person.

 Remember to click "Save" to finish creating this new employee record.

 If you want to give an individual the fullest access that there is, you can achieve this by assigning them the Administrator role.
 However, most of your employees should not have administrator access!
 Employees should almost always have a more specific role assigned to them in NetSuite, such as engineer, developer, or project manager.